AmbulnzLLC/frontend-challenge/README.md

 Due to the limited time consider the followings:

-* It is NOT important to have a fully functional application at the end.
+* It is NOT important to have a fully functional application at the end
-* We'll develop just for the latest version of Google Chrome.
+* We'll develop just for the latest version of Google Chrome (Chromium)